Deleting a bucket - Amazon Simple Storage Service

 • Make sure there aren't any access points attached – You can only delete buckets that don't have any access points attached to them.
 Delete any access points that are attached to the bucket, before deleting the bucket.

-• AWS Organizations service control policies (SCPs) – A service control policy can deny the delete permission on a bucket.
-For information about SCPs, see Service control policies in the AWS Organizations User Guide.
+• AWS Organizations service control policies (SCPs) and resource control policies (RCPs) – SCPs and RCPs can deny the delete permission on a bucket.
+For more information, see service control policies and resource control policies in the AWS Organizations User Guide.

 • s3:DeleteBucket permissions – If you cannot delete a bucket, work with your IAM administrator to confirm that you have s3:DeleteBucket permissions.
 For information about how to view or update IAM permissions, see Changing permissions for an IAM user in the IAM User Guide.